zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/running-in-production/_index.md

 * Volumes can be created in different availability zones by using the `--zones` option in the `pxctl volume create` command

-For e.g., for PX cluster running on AWS,
+For e.g., for Portworx cluster running on AWS,

 ```text
  kind: StorageClass